confidential-computing/governance/project-progression-policy.md

 ### Emeritus Stage
 **Definition**

-Emeritus projects are projects which the TAC or a project’s maintainers feel have reached or are nearing end-of-life.
+Emeritus projects are projects which the TAC or a project's maintainers feel have reached or are nearing end-of-life.
 Emeritus projects may have contributed to the ecosystem, but are not necessarily recommended for modern development as there may be more actively maintained choices.
 The Consortium appreciates the contributions of these projects and their communities, and the role they have played in moving the ecosystem forward.

 **Examples**